sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-avro.rst

    :width: 50%

-Clicking the ``Save`` button saves the new Avro Dataset.
-The Avro Dataset is now ready for use in any workflow within the specific application.
+Clicking the ``Save`` button saves the new AVRO dataset.
+The AVRO Dataset is now ready for use in any workflow within the specific application.

 .. figure:: ../../_assets/tutorials/dataset/56.PNG
    :alt: Dataset